zhangzeyingvv/HilbertBalance/README.md

 ## Installation

-- Unzip the "HilbertBalance.zip" file and unzip it.
+- Download the "HilbertBalance.zip" file and unzip it.
 - Install Normaliz (https://www.normaliz.uni-osnabrueck.de/)
 - Specify the full path to normaliz.exe in Mathematica (See Examples.nb)